 Lots of people use their knife with a firesteel, but I tend not to.
 I nearly always use a striker.
 So for me the striker needs to be comfortable in my hand, and as we’re all different, what’s comfortable will vary.

-I’m not keen on using a piece of hacksaw blade, it tends to rip off big chunks and go through the firesteel quickly, but more importantly I don’t find that it works very well using the two techniques I describe below.
+I’m not keen on using a piece of hacksaw blade, it tends to rip off big chunks and you’re likely to go through firesteels quickly, but more importantly I don’t find that it works very well using the two techniques I describe below.
 So I prefer a striker that is a little more subtle, one that uses a burr on one side.
 If you use your fingernail, you should be able to feel this burr; every now and then when it wears off, I’ll file a new burr back on.

 My own preference is the Light my Fire Army as it produces hot sparks, has ergonomic handles and has a whistle built into the striker as an added bonus.
 I buy the orange ones as they’re easier to spot if they get mislaid.